 (a) business risk factors, including debt servicing capacity, security and management;

-(b) development policy factors of the Department of Agriculture and the Board.
+(b) development policy factors of the Department of Agriculture and Marketing and the Board.

 (2) The minimum interest rate shall be the all in government cost of borrowing plus 0.50 percent for the relevant term including the prepayment options outlined in subsections 9(2), (3), (6) and (7).